qsnmehdi/MLOPS/README.md

 This project entails conducting exploratory data analysis and selecting appropriate models.
 The deployment of the chosen model is executed utilizing FastAPI and Docker.

-Post-deployment monitoring of the model is accomplished through Prometheus.
+Post-deployment monitoring of the model is accomplished through Prometheus and grafana.

 ![tracking CPU ressources](https://github.com/qsnmehdi/MLOPS/assets/115088262/24199c0b-9718-4500-b78b-75512dd5fd01)